 This course is designed to introduce students with little or no commercial or financial background to the fundamentals of managerial finance.
-Having completed the course students should have a basic understanding of accounting concepts, be able to read financial statements and perform basic (ratio)

-214 COURSES OFFERED BY DEPARTMENTS IN OTHER FACULTIES TOWARDS SCIENCE DEGREES analysis of key performance areas of the business, understand the concept of time value of money, employ basic steps toward efficient working capital management and have a basic understanding of capital budgeting and valuations.

-The course covers the following key topics: Introduction to basic accounting concepts, understanding financial statements, basic ratio analysis, time value of money, source of finance & cost of capital, risk and return, discounted cash flow, capital budgeting, working capital management and basic valuation.
+Having completed the course students should have a basic understanding of accounting concepts, be able to read financial statements and perform basic (ratio) analysis of key performance areas of the business, understand the concept of time value of money, employ basic steps toward efficient working capital management and have a basic understanding of capital budgeting and valuations.
+The course covers the following key topics: Introduction to basic accounting concepts, understanding annual financial statements, source of finance, basic financial ratio analysis, investments, risk & return, working capital management, cost volume profit analysis, budgeting, time value of money, basic valuations, cost of capital, discounted cash flow, and capital budgeting.

+COURSES OFFERED BY DEPARTMENTS IN OTHER FACULTIES TOWARDS SCIENCE DEGREES 217